 NOTE: Sign Up Bonus Counts Towards the Companion Pass!

 The best perk of this card, along with ALL of the Southwest credit cards, is that the points earned from the sign up offer count towards the Southwest Companion Pass.
-You need to earn 110,000 points to earn the pass, so the 65,000 points from this card will get you more then half way there!
+You need to earn 110,000 points to earn the pass, so the bonus points from this card will get very close!
 Just keep in mind that you need to earn all points in the same calendar year.
 On January 1st the point counter towards the companion pass resets.
 So if you need more points in 2018 to earn the companion pass, I suggest applying and meeting the minimum spend soon.
 If you prefer to earn the companion pass in 2019, then hold off on applying now and wait until October – this will allow you to have the points post to your account in 2019.
 Remember, when you earn the companion pass, you’ll keep the pass for the rest of that calendar year, plus the entire next calendar year.
 If you earn the pass now, you’ll have the pass until December 31, 2019.
 If you earn the pass in 2019, you’ll have the pass until December 31, 2020.
 The Companion Pass allows another passenger to fly with you for FREE (plus taxes) for the length of the pass.
 You can use the pass an UNLIMITED number of times as well.
 And the best part is that you can book your ticket with points and still add a companion onto your ticket.
 I’ve had the pass for 10+ years and have truly saved thousands and thousands of dollars!